0x2b3bfa0/botella/README.md

 # botella
-Slack bot to ask test-style questions to the classmates of the José María Cruz Novillo Arts School at Cuenca (Spain)
+Slack bot to ask test questions to the classmates of the José María Cruz Novillo Arts School at Cuenca (Spain)

 Feel free of contributing with code and/or questions